yssource/rhai/README.md

 A `Dynamic` value's actual type can be checked via the `is` method.
 The `cast` method then converts the value into a specific, known type.
-Alternatively, use the `try_cast` method which does not panic but returns an error when the cast fails.
+Alternatively, use the `try_cast` method which does not panic but returns `None` when the cast fails.

 ```rust
 let list: Array = engine.eval("...")?;          // return type is 'Array'